Hydronic Towel Warmer Buying Guide

-Based on the space you have available, use the table below to find the right towel warmer for you.
+Based on the space you have available, use the tool below to find the right towel warmer for you.
 If you don't see what you're looking for, try moving one size larger (if you have space) or smaller.

 Space heating With Towel Warmers

 Since towel warmers are effectively stylized radiators, you can choose to have your towel warmer also serve as an auxiliary heat source for your bathroom.
 It's a great option for bathrooms with poor heating and can be more energy efficient in place of turning up the thermostat every morning to heat every room in the house.